crass/PyBW/README.txt

 Set build to "release"
 Build solution
-change bwapi-data\bwapi.ini to accept client connections (set ai_dll to NULL) Start a game and enjoy watching as exampleai.py sends your workers to collect money for daddy
+change bwapi-data\bwapi.ini to accept client connections (set ai_dll to NULL) Run pybwClient.exe (or press Ctrl+F5 from Visual Studio) Start a game and enjoy watching as exampleai.py sends your workers to collect money for daddy